Ethics

 - Prevent pollution and conserve natural resources wherever possible

-- Adhere to the standard environmental policies of each country we operate in
+- Adhere to the standard environmental policies of each country in which we operate.

 We will not accept a contract or fees from an organization that we know to have knowingly/deliberately contravened environmental legislation in any of the countries in which they operate.